ioBroker/ioBroker.javascript/README.md

 - ...

 ## Changelog
+### 4.6.15 (2020-05-22)
+* (bluefox) BREAKING: Please check "stopTimeout" blocks in your blockly scripts that the correct timeout name is listed there and correct after the update!

 ### 4.6.14 (2020-05-19)
 * (bluefox) Names for scripts can not have dots anymore.
 They will be replaced by "_"
 * (bluefox) "schedule" name is not allowed for CRON